-- Follow the general set-up and safety rules and regulations concerning the installation. - Follow the safety instructions in section 2.6 Safety notes for installation and maintenance on page 15. - Use only suitable tools.
-If specified, use special tools. - Always use suitable personal protective equipment, see section 2.5 Personal protective equipment on page 15. - Servo drives of the BL 4000-C series are intended for use as devices installed in control cabinets. - Installation position: Vertical with supply lines [X9] on top. - The BL 4000-C servo drives have fastening tabs at the top and bottom.
-These tabs are used to mount the servo drive vertically to a control cabinet plate with two M5 screws.
-Recommended tightening torque for an M5 screw of property class 5.6: 2.8 Nm. - Keep a minimum distance of 100 mm above and under the device with regard to other components in order to ensure sufficient ventilation.
+- Follow the general set-up and safety rules and regulations concerning the installation. - Follow the safety instructions in section 2.6 Safety notes for installation and maintenance on page 16. - Use only suitable tools.
+If specified, use special tools. - Always use suitable personal protective equipment, see section 2.5 Personal protective equipment on page 16. - Servo drives of the BL 4000-C series are intended for use as devices installed in control cabinets. - Installation position: Vertical with supply lines [X9] on top. - Keep a minimum distance of 100 mm above and under the device with regard to other components in order to ensure sufficient ventilation.
 For optimal wiring of the motor cable and angle encoder cable under the device, an installation clearance of 150 mm is recommended. - The BL 4000-C servo drives may be installed directly next to one another on a heat-dissipating back plate, provided that they are installed properly and used as intended.
 Excessive heating may cause premature ageing and/or damage.